-Wanting to become licenced to work as a Speech-Language Pathologist in California but don’t know how to apply for the California SLP license?
+Wanting to become licensed to work as a Speech-Language Pathologist in California?
+Are you wondering how to apply for the California SLP license?

-I totally understand this.
-I am hear to break down the steps on how to get a California SLP license!
+I totally understand this!
+I am here to break down the steps on how to get a California SLP license!